kmm337/Refactoring-VBA-Code/README.md

 ![Return over time by stock](Resources/Return_over_time_by_stock.PNG) ![Chart of return over time by stock](Resources/chart_return_over_time_by_stock.PNG)

-Looking at the daily closing prices by stock over 2017 and 2018 shows most of the stocks varied little over this period, generally trnding neither up nor down.
-This suggests the market as a whole generated little return over the course of the 2 years.Two notable exceptions are the stocks SEDG and DQ which show a significant run up in price and then a decline.
+Looking at the daily closing prices by stock over 2017 and 2018 shows most of the stocks varied little over this period, generally trending neither up nor down.
+This suggests the portfolio as a whole generated little return over the course of the 2 years.
+Two notable exceptions are the stocks SEDG and DQ which show a significant run up in price and then a decline.
 SEDG does close 2018 showing a significant increase in stock price, while DQ closes 2018 approximately where it began in 2017.

+Steve should look at whether the market as a whole, or particular indices/segments of the market performed better than this portfolio.

 ![Daily closing priced by stock](Resources/chart_daily_closing_prices_by_stock.PNG)